genepi/cloudgene/docs/developers/steps/HadoopPig.md

 # HadoopPig step

 Apache PIG scripts can be integrated as tasks in order to transform datasets created by other Hadoop jobs in a SQL like style.
-This extension enables the usage of scripts based on SeqPig and BioPig which provide functions to analyse and transform a variety of NGS file formats.

 ## Parameters